belka09/angular-video-editor/README.md

-# WAFFLLE Video Editor
+# Video Editor App

-WAFFLLE is a modern web-based video editing application that allows users to manage and edit video timelines with ease.
+This project is a modern web-based video editing application that allows users to manage and edit video timelines with ease.
 It supports previewing, exporting, and rendering videos using a user-friendly interface.

 This project consists of **two parts**:
 - **Frontend**: A web-based UI built with Angular.